Poultry producers growing more than 100 birds at any one time need to:

 The Regulation adopts national codes of practice that provide detailed information on acceptable animal welfare practices for livestock husbandry.

-For more information on animal welfare visit the NSW Department of Primary Industries and Regional Development website.
+For more information on animal welfare visit the NSW Department of Primary Industries and Regional Development website - external site.

 Food Safety Management Statement